-5.13 Providing time-limited VSC access
+4.13 Unlocking VSC temporary access

 You can use the Unlock VSC Temporary Access workflow to unlock a VSC; you can specify the length of time that you want the VSC to remain unlocked.
 This allows you to grant temporary access to the VSC; for example, as an emergency credential to allow access to a laptop when the user's physical smart card is lost or damaged.